VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   path and reference fields.
 They do not have to be the same handles (that is, have the same location in memory).

-Help for ndi.session.mock/eq is inherited from superclass NDI.SESSION.DIR
+Help for ndi.session.mock/eq is inherited from superclass ndi.session.dir
 ```

 ---